Woman, 79, dies after being struck by car

 These are external links and will open in a new window

-A 79-year-old woman has died after being struck by a car as she crossed a road in South Lanarkshire.
+A 79-year-old woman has died after being struck by a car as she crossed a road in North Lanarkshire.

-Margaret McGinnes was hit by a blue Vauxhall Astra on Old Edinburgh Road, Uddingston, at 09:30 on Friday.
+Margaret McGinnes was hit by a blue Vauxhall Astra on Old Edinburgh Road in Viewpark, near Uddingston, at 09:30 on Friday.

 Emergency crews attended and Ms McGinnes was taken to Wishaw General Hospital where she later died.